 All benefits are allocated a Benefit Owner.
 This is the person, generally a Business Owner or Manager, responsible for the realization of the benefit.
 This means they prepare the organization to implement the new capability to then deliver business benefits.

 To ensure things remain on track, benefits are reviewed from the start of the project, rather than when they may actually materialize.
 Measures can also be added to benefits to focus everyone on what is planned and what is actually happening.

-Benefits will be delivered to the business subject to an Organisational Change Plan which outlines how and when the organisation will prepare to accept the benefits, and the behaviour changes that will need to take place.
+Benefits will be delivered to the business subject to an organizational Change Plan which outlines how and when the organization will prepare to accept the benefits, and the behaviour changes that will need to take place.

 Benefit information entered and managed in projects is immediately available to be viewed by teams involved in Programme, Portfolio, Group and Enterprise-level oversight and management.

 Displaying information in these different contexts and to support higher-level decision-making and intervention encourages those entering source data to make sure it is accurate, timely and verifiable.

 Benefit information is displayed in colorful, interesting ways, with the ability to drill-down to detailed information, as required.